alifwahid/alifwahid.github.io/_posts/2019-02-04-my-business-canon.md

 risks, so that all the conventional wisdom of good management and accounting would become applicable.
-His point is that it's imperative to understand that the effect comes after its cause - thus small risks lead to learning about the cause first.
+His point is that it's imperative to understand that the effect comes after its cause - thus small risks lead to learning about the causes first.

-Ries borrows from the scientific vocabulary to state this truth in more familiar terms.
+Ries borrows from the scientific vocabulary to re-state this truth in more familiar terms.
 For him, decision making in a startup environment is akin to hypothesis testing in science.
-The point is to state assumptions clearly such that they can be falsified with experiments.
+The challenge is to state assumptions clearly so that they can be falsified with experiments.
 If assumptions withstand these tests then they can be treated as reliable foundation for further decision making in a repeat of the scientific method.
 This is really hard for an